dgraph-io/dgraph/wiki/content/get-started/index.md

 {{% notice "tip" %}}
-To run an RDF mutation using a file via curl, you can use the curl option `--data-binary @/path/to/mutation.rdf` instead of `-d $''`.
+To run an RDF/JSON mutation using a file via curl, you can use the curl option `--data-binary @/path/to/mutation.rdf` instead of `-d $''`.
 The `--data-binary` option skips curl's default URL-encoding.
 {{% /notice %}}